hmallen/lorenzbot/README.md

 IF TIME:
 - Add argument for product selection
 - Add MongoDB collection to store Telegram users
+- Python emoji module with Telegram messages

 NEEDS TESTING:
+- Catch ALL exceptions with logger...some going completely uncaught/unhandled ****
 - Determine what is causing mismatch between calculated and executed order size
 - Handling of exception from Telegram send message timeout
 - On Poloniex internal error, buy (and possibly sell) trades are still logged as if they were successful